juangallostra/simple-json-server/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PORT, --port PORT  Specify the desired port
-  -f FILE, --file FILE  File from which to extract routing and data -u URL, --url URL     Set a fake url for the server
+  -h, --help            show this help message and exit -p PORT, --port PORT  Specify the desired port, defaults to port 80 -f FILE, --file FILE  File from which to extract routing and data, defaults to db.json -u URL, --url URL     Set a fake url for the server, defaults to localhost
 ```

 ### Examples